ayyan-k98/coordinate-mlp/README.md

 ## 🙋 FAQ

-**Q: Why not just use CNN?**
-A: CNNs have strong locality bias that hurts scale invariance.
-This explores an alternative approach inspired by implicit neural representations.

-**Q: Will this beat CNN baseline?**
-A: On 20×20, probably not.
-But it should generalize better to larger/smaller grids with less performance degradation.

 **Q: How long does training take?**
-A: ~2-4 hours for 1500 episodes on GPU (mock environment).
-Real environment will be slower.
+A: 4-6 hours for 1500 episodes on GPU with all optimizations enabled.

+**Q: What if I see gradient explosions?**
+A: All gradient explosion fixes are already applied.
+If issues persist, see `ALL_FIXES_COMPLETE.md`.

+**Q: Can I stop training early?**
+A: No - early stopping is disabled because it's incompatible with curriculum learning.
+Train full 1500 episodes.

+**Q: How do I know training is working?**
+A: Watch per-map-type validation breakdown.
+You should see progressive improvement across map types.

-**Q: Can I use this for other tasks?**
+**Q: Can I use this for multi-agent?**
-A: Yes!
-The coordinate-based architecture is general.
-Just replace the environment and reward structure.
+A: Current implementation is single-agent.
+Multi-agent coordination is future work.

 ---

-**Status**: 🚧 Research prototype - use with caution in production!
+**Status**: ✅ Stable and production-ready after comprehensive fixes!

-For questions or issues, please open a GitHub issue or contact the authors.
+For questions or issues, see documentation or open a GitHub issue.